 Water Supply Measurement

 Bremerton’s water sources rely entirely on precipitation and not snow pack.
 Water managers measure precipitation on a “water year” which is October through September.
 Water managers measure precipitation on a “water year” which is October through September.
-Water year 2016 started on October 1, 2016 and runs through September 30, 2017.
+Water year 2017 started on October 1, 2016 and runs through September 30, 2017.
 Water Year 2017 is now the 2nd wettest water year on record, after 1999.
 WY 2017 started out very wet with the wettest October in our 60-year record with 20.17” and the 6th wettest November.
 December and January were drier than average but then March was the 2nd wettest and February and April were the 4th wettest for those months.
 Current precipitation is now 161% of average.

 Bremerton currently has sufficient supplies in both surface water and groundwater sources to meet expected water demands.
 Customers would be informed should the situation change.
 Customers are advised to always use water wisely.
 The Bremerton Water Utility carefully monitors surface supplies and groundwater levels and alerts customers when increased conservation measures are needed.

 Water demand in Bremerton generally increases over 30% in the summer due to outdoor uses.
 On particularly hot days water use can double.
 To use less water outside, it is recommended to water lawns in the morning or evening no more than 1” per week, wash cars at a commercial car wash that recycles, use a broom instead of a hose to clean sidewalks, and use native, drought tolerant plants for landscaping.
 For conservation information, please visit Waterwise Guidelines.